dahak-metagenomics/dahak-taco/Mines.md

 But there's no way to do that, because
 _the rule and the parameter validation are isolated._
+This means the only time we can validate parameters is when we are totally in the dark about what we're doing.

 This design is _extremely_ problematic for testing.